-I'm about ordering in Thai food to the rooftop at sunset, rainy days in, playing dress up no matter the age, burgers (and fries with extra mayo) at the local soda shop, space for silence, asking too many questions, and making friends with the djembe player on the subway.
-Our community is full of people who make sure no one is left out at a party, & who have friends that don't always look or think like everyone else.
+I'm about ordering in Thai food to the rooftop at sunset, rainy days in, playing dress up no matter the age, space for silence, asking too many questions, and making friends with the djembe player on the subway.
+This community is full of people who make sure no one is left out at a party, & who have friends that don't always look or think like everyone else.
 I believe in fancy dresses for old-fashioned dates as much as your grandma's favorite old sweater in the park.
 But most of all, I love turning strangers to friends.

 i don't just tell your story, but listen for every detail and heartbeat. i want to create a place where photography is powerfully transformative.

 Me personally, I like to read why people ended up where they did.
 There's something cool about a story of someone's life work full of bumps and turns, and you're more than welcome to mine.